Coevolutionary Dynamics of Actions and Opinions in Social Networks: Introduction

-On another research front, the study of collective decision-making in networks of interacting agents has gained popularity in the past few decades.
-In particular, the use of evolutionary game theory has allowed researchers to develop and study realistic mathematical models that describe and predict how an individual decides on which action to take (e.g., a product to buy, or a social convention to adopt), choosing from a finite set of possibilities (often binary choices), and how these decisions are revised after interacting with other decision-making individuals~\cite{Jackson2015,young2011dynamics,montanari2010spread_innovation,riehl2018survey}.
-The study of these models, in particular those based on the paradigm of coordination games on networks and its extensions~\cite{Jackson2015}, has allowed to shed light on the emergent behavior of complex social system, including the evolution of social norms and conventions, and nontrivial interactions between heterogeneous types of agents\cite{ramazi2016networks,peytonyoung2015social_norms}, and has paved the way for the design of intervention policies to control the network~\cite{Riehl2016}.
+On another research front, the study of collective decision-making in networks of interacting agents has gained popularity.
+In particular, mathematical models based on evolutionary game theory have been used to describe and predict how an individual decides on which action to take (e.g., a product to buy, or a social convention to adopt), choosing from a finite set of possibilities, and how these decisions are revised after interacting with other individuals~\cite{Jackson2015,young2011dynamics,montanari2010spread_innovation,riehl2018survey}.
+The study of these models, in particular those based on the paradigm of network coordination games and its extensions~\cite{Jackson2015}, has allowed to shed light on the emergent behavior of complex social system, including the evolution of social norms and conventions, and nontrivial interactions between heterogeneous types of agents\cite{ramazi2016networks,peytonyoung2015social_norms}, and has paved the way for the design of intervention policies to control the network~\cite{Riehl2016,como2022targeting}.